-Now that you know the importance of end cards on YouTube and have seen some examples of how other people are using them I am going to show you how to set up your own by using the templates I created.
+Now that you know the importance of YouTube end cards and have seen some examples of how other people are using them I am going to show you how to set up your own by using the templates I created.

-First, download the Canva templates by clicking the below link.Bonus: Click Here to download free Youtube End Card Templates for Canva!
+First, create a free Canva account (or sign in if you already have one) and download the free YouTube end screen templates by clicking the below link.Bonus: Click Here to download free Youtube End Card Templates for Canva!

-Two different templates will be emailed to you.
+Two different end screen templates will be emailed to you.
 One is this one with recommended video and subscribe elements and social media follow buttons.

 This is the plain template…